ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 I also write for myself as [augmented memory](https://ericwbailey.website/published/all-the-user-facing-states/).
 This, along with services like [Pinboard](https://pinboard.in/u:ericwbailey) help with [my recall](https://sdamstudy.weebly.com/what-is-sdam.html).

 Blog posts are also conversations.
-It is also a disservice to both audiences if I’m not weaving a lot of contextually relevant voices into the work as outgoing links.
+It is a disservice to both audiences if I’m not weaving a lot of contextually relevant voices into the work as outgoing links.

 <div class="centered-media-outer">
   <figure